salsify/ruby-exclaim/README.md

 ```

 Implementations may define both `component?` and `helper?`, as long as they have opposite truth-values.
-Although they only need to define one of them, since one implies the converse value for the other.
+They only need to define one of them, though, since one implies the converse value for the other.

 #### Defining the Implementation Map